 But Isaiah also reveals the remedy — and it comes from God alone: "Then will the eyes of the blind be opened and the ears of the deaf unstopped.
 Then will the lame leap like a deer, and the mute tongue shout for joy" (Isaiah 35:5-6).
 Who opens the blind eyes?
 Who unstops the deaf ears?
 God does.
 Isaiah 6 shows us the disease; Isaiah 35 shows us the cure.
 And the cure is not human effort — it is divine intervention.
 God doesn't merely offer sight to the blind; He opens their eyes.
 That is effectual calling.

 The pattern runs through the entire book.
-The deaf shall hear (29:18).
+The deaf will hear (29:18).
 Isaiah did not write "the deaf might hear, pending their cooperation."
-He wrote shall.
+He wrote will.
 Apparently God forgot to include the opt-out clause.
-The Servant doesn't invite the blind to see — He "opens the eyes that are blind" and "brings out the prisoners from the dungeon" (42:6-7).
-And the capstone: "So shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose" (55:10-11).
+The Servant doesn't invite the blind to see — He opens "eyes that are blind" and frees "captives from prison" (42:7).
+And the capstone: "so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it" (55:11).
 When God calls — truly calls — the call does not fail.

 The Potter and the Clay: Isaiah Before Romans 9

-When Paul writes Romans 9:20-21 — "Does not the potter have the right to make out of the same lump of clay?" — he is quoting Isaiah, who used the metaphor three times: "Shall the potter be regarded as the clay?"
-(29:16).
-"Does the clay say to him who forms it, 'What are you making?'"
+When Paul writes Romans 9:20-21 — "Does not the potter have the right to make out of the same lump of clay?" — he is quoting Isaiah, who used the metaphor three times: "as if the potter were thought to be like the clay" (29:16).
+"Does the clay say to the potter, 'What are you making?'"
 (45:9).
-"We are the clay, and you are our potter" (64:8).
+"We are the clay, you are the potter" (64:8).

 Three times the point is the same: the clay does not instruct the potter.
 And — most devastatingly for synergistic theology — the clay does not get to decide what it becomes.
 When was the last time a lump of clay filed a complaint about its shape?
 And yet that is precisely what the Arminian does every time they say, "A loving God would never choose some and not others."
-Isaiah 64:8 turns the potter metaphor into worship: "You are our Father; we are the clay."
+Isaiah 64:8 turns the potter metaphor into worship: "You, LORD, are our Father.
+We are the clay."
 The proper response to God's sovereignty is not resentment but trust.

 The Remnant: Proof That Election Works